benkyd/dotfiles/README.md

 # Dotfiles

 ## Ben's Amazing Dotfile Installer

+NOTE THIS ONLY WORKS IF THE USERNAME IS benk

 The only prerequisite for Ben's Amazing Dotfile Installer is to install nodejs

 `node bootstrap.js [--os[-o] ubuntu/arch] [--host[-h] host/laptop]`